Saripalle/saripalle.github.io/about.md

 ---
 <br>
-I have 11 published patents and around 13 published papers (<a link href="https://scholar.google.com/citations?user=U-WaO8UAAAAJ&hl=en"></a>) mostly in the domain of biometrics related to machine learning and computer vision.
+I have 11 published patents and around 13 published papers (<a href="https://scholar.google.com/citations?user=U-WaO8UAAAAJ&hl=en">link</a>) mostly in the domain of biometrics related to machine learning and computer vision.
 --